Mzak01/NIU-school/README.md

 UNIX and Network Programming with Raimund Ege

 # CSCI340 <br />
-Data Structures and Algorithm Analysis with
+Data Structures and Algorithm Analysis with Jon Lehuta

 # CSCI466 <br />
 MSTR Databases with Jon Lehuta